2025:

 Two-Minute Activist – AAUW National

-Find quick and easy Two-Minute Activist opportunities and signup to get regular action alerts on the National AAUW website.
+Once National starts posting again, you will be able to find quick and easy Two-Minute Activist opportunities and signup to get regular action alerts on the National AAUW website.

 Take Action Minnesota!